hipc-book/hipc-book.github.io/_practicals/10-heterogeneous_programming.md

 ## Using a Compliant Compiler and the Right Hardware

-To complete this practical, we're going to need the right hardware and software -- that is to say, we're going to need a compiler with support for target offload directives, and we're going to need hardware it is capable of targetting.
+To complete this practical, we're going to need the right hardware and software -- that is to say, we're going to need a compiler with support for target offload directives, and we're going to need hardware it is capable of targeting.

 The best OpenMP 4.0+ compliant compiler available on Viking (with the ability to target NVIDIA GPUs) is the NVHPC compiler from the NVIDIA HPC SDK.
 We can load it on Viking like so: